 Baja Fairy Duster: Charming Nonstop Bloomer

-Baja fairy duster is an attractive evergreen shrub that’s adorned with charming red flowers all year long.
+Baja fairy duster is an attractive evergreen shrub that’s adorned with charming red flowers that hummingbirds love.
 Here’s everything you need to know about planting and caring for this Sonoran Desert native.

 closeup of baja fairy duster flower